Ajax superstar Mohammed Kudus has two goals nominated for Goal of the month award

 Kudus received a fine pass from Steven Berghuis and produced a precise shot which bounced off the bar to beat goalkeeper Allisson.

-The Ghana superstar bagged six goals in five appearances in all competitions together with two man of the match awards in the same month.
+The Ghana superstar bagged six goals in five appearances in all competitions together with two man of the match awards against Rangers and SC Cambuur in the same month.

 Goals nominated for the September award are;